Best Mirrorless Cameras Under $2000 (2026)

 Best for Video Bargain: Panasonic Lumix S5 II (~$1,598) — Check price

-The Panasonic Lumix S5 II remains the best video bargain under $2,000 in 2026, with street prices holding around $1,598 versus its $1,999 MSRP.
+The Panasonic Lumix S5 II remains the best video bargain under $2,000 in 2026, with body-only street prices at ~$1,598 versus its $1,998 MSRP.
 It records internal 6K (3:2) and 5.9K at 30fps, plus 4:2:2 10-bit 4K at up to 60fps with unlimited recording time.
 Panasonic's color science produces cinematic-quality footage straight out of camera, and V-Log/V-Gamut support enables professional color grading workflows.
 The S5 II was Panasonic's first camera with phase-detection autofocus, significantly improving AF reliability over older contrast-detect-only models.
 Paired with excellent 5-axis IBIS and the L-mount alliance (shared with Leica and Sigma lenses), it is the go-to choice for indie filmmakers and wedding videographers.
 The video-focused S5 IIX exists at $2,199 for those needing wired streaming, ProRes, and ALL-Intra recording, but exceeds this card's $2,000 ceiling. [src3, src4]

 The Fujifilm X-T5 is a love letter to still photographers.
 Its 40.2MP X-Trans CMOS 5 HR sensor delivers the highest resolution in any APS-C camera, producing files with extraordinary detail rivaling some full-frame bodies.
 The retro-styled body features dedicated analog dials for shutter speed, ISO, and exposure compensation.
 Fujifilm's 20 Film Simulation modes (including Nostalgic Neg., Classic Chrome, and Velvia) produce distinctive, beautiful color straight out of camera.
 The two-way tilting screen, weather-resistant construction, and dual UHS-II SD card slots round out a stills-focused package.
 The main limitation is burst buffer depth when shooting long sequences. [src2, src3, src4, src8]

 The Fujifilm X-T50 packs the same 40.2MP X-Trans 5 HR sensor as the larger X-T5 into a smaller, lighter body with the addition of a dedicated Film Simulation dial — a standout feature for street and travel photographers who lean on Fuji's distinctive color profiles.
-It delivers 7-stop IBIS, 20fps burst shooting, and 6.2K/30p video.
+At ~$1,499 body-only (at launch MSRP), it delivers 7-stop IBIS, 20fps burst shooting, and 6.2K/30p video.
 Tom's Guide editor named it "the only thing I bought with my money this year" among 30 cameras tested.
 Trade-offs versus the X-T5 are a single SD card slot, smaller EVF (2.36M dots vs 3.69M), and tilting (not articulating) screen.
 Better for street, travel, and casual shooting; the X-T5 remains stronger for studio and pro workflows. [src1, src3]

 The Sony a6700 packs flagship-level features into a compact APS-C body.
 Its 26MP BSI CMOS sensor pairs with the BIONZ XR processor for AI-based subject recognition that tracks people, animals, birds, insects, cars, and trains.
 It shoots 4K/120p without binning (in Super35 crop), 4K/60p oversampled from 6K, and supports S-Log3 and S-Cinetone color profiles for professional video workflows.
 The 5-axis IBIS, 759 phase-detection AF points covering 93% of the frame, and 11fps burst shooting make it incredibly versatile.
 At $1,398, it is one of the best values in mirrorless cameras — the APS-C sensor keeps the body and compatible lenses smaller and lighter than full-frame equivalents. [src1, src2, src4]